-As with operating budget requests, your cabinet Secretary should approve any submissions you believe meet one of these criteria.
+As with operating budget requests, your cabinet Secretary should approve any submissions.

-GENERAL PROCESS
+☐ GENERAL PROCESS

-Most projects approved for funding from general fund-related sources will be placed in a funding pool.
-Other projects, primarily those funded from nongeneral funds, institutional debt/9(d) bonds, or nongeneral fund-related state debt/9(c) bonds, are set out as stand-alone projects in the budget bill and resulting Appropriation Act.
+Many projects approved for funding from general fund-related sources will be placed in a funding pool.
+Other projects, primarily those funded from nongeneral funds, institutional debt/9(d) bonds, or nongeneral fund-related state debt/9(c) bonds and umbrella projects, are set out as stand-alone projects in the budget bill and resulting Appropriation Act.